Rules for Reversi and Othello

 Reversi first appeared in Britain during the Victorian era and has been popular ever since.
-In the 1970s it was given a boost when a branded version of it called Othello became very popular and in the 1980's a version of the game appeared with the Microsoft Windows which provided a further boon.
+In the 1970s it was given a boost when a branded version of it called Othello became very popular and in the 1980's a version of the game appeared with the Microsoft Windows operating system which provided a further boon.

 Reversi is played upon an 8 x 8 squared board without chequers.
 Accompanying the board, there should be 64 pieces each of which is dark on one side and light on the other but of course any 2 colours can be used and more recently they tend to be dark and light.

 The board starts empty.
 Players are allocated one of the colours and take turns to play a piece until all the squares are occupied.
 The objective is to have more of your colour face upwards at the end of the game.

 Player's toss a coin to decide who will play white - white moves first.
 Each turn, the player places one piece on the board with their colour facing up.

 For the first four moves, the players must play to one of the four squares in the middle of the board and no pieces are captured or reversed.